justincross10/Justin-Cross-Portfolio/README.md

 # Justin-Cross-Portfolio
 I am a graduate Mechatronic Engineer from the Univeristy of Cape Town.
-This repository holds all past and current projects I have produced throughout my university career and vacation work opportunities.
+This repository holds all past projects I have produced throughout my university career and vacation work opportunities.

 ## Projects